Holland Torpedo Boat Company

-Holland Torpedo Boat Company was founded by John Philip Holland (1841 – 1914) in 1893.
+Holland Torpedo Boat Company was founded by John Philip Holland (1841–1914) in 1893.
 Holland was an Irish engineer-inventor, who designed and built the first practical submarine.
-His Holland VI was renamed the USS Holland (SS-1), and became the US Navy's first submarine.
+His Holland VI was renamed USS Holland (SS-1), and became the US Navy's first submarine.
 In 1899, the Holland Torpedo Boat Company became part of the Electric Boat Company.

 Background

 Holland was inspired to work with submersibles after reading Jules Verne's novel Twenty Thousand Leagues Under the Seas published in 1870 and reading about the American Civil War battle between the ironclads Monitor and Virginia.
 Being born and raised in Liscannor on the North Atlantic Ocean and Limerick, a sea town on the River Shannon both in Ireland, Holland grew up with mariners life around him.
 At Christian Brothers College, a science teacher persuaded him to pursue designs of a submarine in 1859.
 His early drafts became the model for his later designs.
 His two brothers and mother emigrated to Boston in 1872 and Holland joined them in 1873.
 Holland got a job at an engineering firm, then moved to teaching at St. John's Catholic School in Paterson, New Jersey, till 1881.
 While at St. John's Catholic School, he designed a three-man submarine that he hoped the US Navy would what to build.
 In 1875 Holland submitted submarine designs to the U.S. Navy, but was turned down.